austenstone/actions-usage/README.md

 #### Token

 Anyone with read access to the repository can use this endpoint.
+The `GITHUB_TOKEN` will work for repo level usage.

 Personal access tokens (classic) need the `repo` scope to use this endpoint with a private repository.
+Organization's will need the `repo` or `admin:org` scope to use this endpoint.

 ##### Fine-grained access tokens for "Get workflow usage"